IppClub/Dora-SSR/README.md

 1. Step 1: Create a new project

     - In the browser, open the right-click menu of the game resource tree on the left side of the Dora Dora editor.

     - Click on the menu item `New` and choose to create a new folder.

 2. Step 2: Write game code

-    - Create a new game entry code file under the project folder, named `init.yue`.
+    - Create a new game entry code file of Yuescript under the project folder, named `init`.

     - Write Hello World code: